 The logbook writeup is the oldest and most basic way of recording your trip but it must not be neglected.
 This is also where you put your speculations and ideas for what looks promising and what is obvious but doesn't go: things that are vital to future expoers.
 And please, please do lots of sketches in the logbook.

-If you are at basecamp, then it is an excellent idea to type your logbook trip report instead of writing it by hand - see below.
+If you are at basecamp, then it is an excellent idea to type the text of your logbook trip report instead of writing it by hand - see below.
+But still do lots of drawings in the paper logbook.

-The contents of both the topcamp logbook and the basecamp logbook are typed into the same "logbook.html" file for archiving.
+The contents of both the topcamp logbook and the basecamp logbook are typed into the same "logbook.html" file for future use in tracking down leads and surveys.
 The drawings are scanned and stored in the same place, and hand-edited into the logbook.html file after expo finished.
+The typed notes are uploaded into the expo server database and correlated with survey data done on the same day or by the same people.

 These instructions assume that (a) you are sitting at the expo laptop and that someone who knows the password has logged in for you (as user "expo"), and (b) that you know nothing about the software systems used by expo.